QuintixLabs/Voux/README.md

 | `ADMIN_PAGE_SIZE` | `5` | How many counters show on each page in the admin panel. |
 | `SHOW_PUBLIC_GUIDES` | `true` | Controls if public guide cards are shown on the main page. |

 SQLite lives in `data/counters.db`.
 Back it up occasionally if you care about the numbers.
+If you delete it, Voux creates a fresh empty file at the next start, but all counters will be gone.

 When `PRIVATE_MODE=true`, the public builder hides the “Generate counter” form and all creation/deletion happens through `/admin.html` with your admin token.